dchikitsa-health/videha/README.md

-An open source SDK for Beckn protocol
+An open source sdk for Beckn protocol
 ==========================================

 Did you know you can make your products Beckn enabled within 15 minutes?